 We cannot WAIT to get this in your hands!

 Your mentor is M.I.A.?
 No problem!
-Use THE NEW VET JUMPSTART GUIDE to answer all your questions.
+Use our NEW VET JUMPSTART GUIDE books to answer all your questions.

 Think of this book as mentorship from the two of us in a book form!